Vasiliki Pavlidou

-Vasiliki Pavlidou is a Greek astrophysicst and Associate Professor in the Department of Physics at the University of Crete.
-Her research interests focus on cosmology, high energy physics and radio astronomy.
+Vasiliki Pavlidou is a Greek astrophysicst and Full Professor in the Department of Physics at the University of Crete and an Affiliated Faculty and acting director at the Institute of Astrophysics - Foundation for Research & Technology - Helas.
+Since July 2023 she serves as an associate editor in the peer-reviewed scientific journal Astronomy & Astrophysics Her research interests focus on cosmology, high energy physics and radio astronomy.

 Education

 Pavlidou received her BSc from the Aristotle University of Thessaloniki in 1999.
 She continued her studies at the University of Illinois at Urbana Champaign, where she completed her doctoral thesis on astrophysics, and received her doctoral title in 2005.

 Research

 From 2005 to 2008, Pavlidou held a postdoctoral position at the Institute of Cosmology at the University of Chicago.
 From 2008 to 2011 she was awarded the Einstein scholarship at Caltech.
-In 2010 she was elected as an Assistant Professor at the University of Crete but the appointment was delayed due to the financial crisis in Greece.
-In 2011-2012 she was visiting researcher at the Max-Plank Institute for Radioastronomy.
-In 2012 she accepted a research position at the University of Crete.
-In 2013 her appointment as an Assistant Professor at the University of Crete begun and in 2018 she was promoted to Associate Professor.
+In 2010 she was elected as an assistant professor at the University of Crete, but that appointment was delayed due to the financial crisis in Greece.
+In 2011-2012 she was visiting researcher at the Max-Planck Institute for Radioastronomy and in 2012 she accepted a temporary research position at the University of Crete.
+Her delayed appointment as an assistant professor at the University of Crete finally begun in 2013, and she was successively promoted to associate professor in 2018 and Full Professor in 2023.

 Pavlidou has been the chair of the management panel of the RoboPol collaboration since 2012.